Poochie18/Tic-tac-toe-AI/README.md

 <p><img src="https://user-images.githubusercontent.com/39067344/112279609-c5656a00-8c8c-11eb-8a5d-9663c6b233ac.gif" align="right"></p>
 <p>This app is intended to be the first time AI is being used.<br> From a task that implied a textual implementation of tic-tac-toe, it grew into a full-fledged application for a phone with a visual component.</p>
 <p>Reinforcement learning is used as an algorithm for AI.
 Since this method is good for a small number of variations of the match outcome.
-For convenience and understanding of the work, a line of the best states of the AI has been added to the application, as well as its recalculated values after a <span color="green">positive</span> / <span color="red">negative</span> outcome of the match.</p>
+For convenience and understanding of the work, a line of the best states of the AI has been added to the application, as well as its recalculated values after a <span style= green>positive</span> / <span style="color:#FF0000">negative</span> outcome of the match.</p>

 <h2>About</h2>